Our alumni do development differently.

 Rodrigo Salvado, MPA/ID 2010, serves as Deputy Director, Development Policy & Finance at the Bill & Melinda Gates Foundation, maximizing the allocation and delivery of external development finance for better health and human development.

-Astrid Pineda, MPA/ID 2018, joined the Inter-American Development Bank’s Oversight and Evaluation Office as a Research Fellow through the Young Professionals Program.
+Astrid Pineda, MPA/ID 2018, works at the Inter-American Development Bank’s Oversight and Evaluation Office as a Research Fellow.

 Shannon Ding, MPA/ID 2012, is an International Economist with the US Treasury’s Office of East Asia, where she focuses on China with respect to the financial sector, monetary policy, and exchange rate policy.